Experience in a research lab is highly recommended if you are considering graduate school in the future. Research is also a great way to:

 - Modulating the activity and organization of these networks to gain control of emotional experience or enhance memory using direct brain stimulation in humans, and

 - Translating these laboratory-based discoveries to neuromodulation therapies that can restore functional behavior in real-world settings to help those suffering with neural disorders.

-I am currently recruiting graduate students to work with my lab starting this Fall.
 Students will have the opportunity to learn how to innovate, design, and implement eye-tracking, psychophysiology, functional MRI, human intracranial EEG, and deep brain stimulation studies from a cognitive neuroscience perspective while developing a unique research program of their own.
 In particular, the lab is seeking students who want to push the boundaries of studying the human brain in real-world settings and work towards translating these studies to solutions that can be applied to treating disorders of emotion and memory.